Petrified wood trunk

 One of a kind piece.

-Natural, unbroken slab filled with wonderful naturally occurring orthoceras fossils that was once part of the prehistoric ocean floor over 400 million years ago, in a rose marble base.
+Superb, unbroken slab filled with wonderful naturally occurring orthoceras fossils that was once part of the prehistoric ocean floor over 400 million years ago.

 As these forms of prehistoric squid were covered in ocean sediments prior to fossilization, the majority of the creatures will be facing in the same relative position, having been lined up by currents on the sea floor prior to being buried.

-The fossils are exposed in their natural surrounding matrix.
-The slab features normal relief as well as dramatic natural texture and detail they had tentacles and ink sacs, much like present-day squid.
+The fossils are exposed and given a high polish to better view the creatures from their surrounding matrix.
+The slab features very high relief as well as dramatic texture and detail they had tentacles and ink sacs, much like present-day squid.

 Except for belemnites, cephalopods had external shells with hollow internal chambers separated by walls called septa.
-Devonian period, ca. 410 million years, Anti-Atlas Mountains - Southern Morocco.

 This magnificent pair of table trays is crafted from twin slices of Araucaria petrified wood, dating back to the Triassic period—an astonishing 220 million years ago.
 Originating from the Ambilobe region in Northern Madagascar, these slices showcase dramatic patterns and rich, natural colors that highlight their ancient origins.